Updated July 25, 2023

 International Investment is one of the investment strategies in which an investor diversifies his portfolio by purchasing various financial Instruments like shares, mutual funds, etc. or investing to acquire ownership or collaboration in different companies across the globe in order to maximize the return and to reduce their exposure to various investment risks.

 International Investment provides an opportunity for investors to capitalize on the good performance of the foreign economy if their domestic economy’s performance is relatively bad.
-These investments are mostly driven by the macroeconomy of the country and most investor focus on the emerging economy
+These investments are mostly driven by the macro economy of the country and most investors focus on the emerging economy

 Types of International Investment

 On the basis of the use of investment foreign investments are classified into two categories:

 - Foreign Portfolio Investment (FPI)

 FDI is an investment when the investor invests in a business situated on foreign land in order to acquire ownership or collaboration.
 Through FDI investors establish a lasting interest with the business entity that implies the existence of the long-term relationship of the investor with the enterprises with a significant degree of influence on the management of the business.